ENTRIES ARE OPEN

 This route is not highly technical with mostly single track and hiking trail.
 Caution needs to be exercised on single track and stream crossings as rocks and leaves can be very slippery.
 Pay attention to Marshals as sections of the route must be completed in single file.

 Runners can expect challenging climbs with the highest point fairly early.
-The WIMPY King and Queen of the mountain will be reached at the 8km mark already.
+The Knysna Nissan King and Queen of the mountain will be reached at the 8km mark already.

-King & Queen of the Mountain proudly sponsored by Wimpy Knysna.
+King & Queen of the Mountain proudly sponsored by Knysna Nissan.

 With the highest point done and dusted, runners have an easy stretch towards the Jubilee Creek waterfall.
 The approach to this waterfall is the most technical and dangerous section of the entire route.
 Warning signs will be in place to warn runners of the section ahead.
 Once safely passed the waterfall, runner will be overwhelmed by the untouched beauty of natural indigenous forest.
 Without realizing it, this breath-taking scenery makes one completely forget about those uphills just a few kilometres back.
 Runners are guaranteed to be confronted with the irony that they should actually not be running past such beauty.